psalaets/vue-test-attribute/README.md

 - If you typo the directive name Vue will report an error
 - It's easier to ensure uniformity in the `data-` attribute used
 - Arrays are joined for you
+- `data-test` attributes won't be added in production builds

 ## License